Develop and Sell a Successful New Electronic Product Without a Big Team, Big Investors or Big Risk!

 Developing a new electronic product and bringing it to market is similar to traversing a minefield.
 Your chances of making it across successfully are slim if you try it alone.

-The saying "you don't know what you don't know" is especially true when bringing a new product into the world.
-You need a guide who has done it before, or better yet an entire team of experienced guides.
+You need a guide who has done it before, or better yet an entire team of experienced guides!

-Unlike other companies out there that claim to help you bring a new product to life, what makes the Hardware Academy different is you get 100% unbiased advice.
+Unlike many companies out there that claim to help you bring a new product to life, what makes the Hardware Academy different is you get 100% unbiased advice.

-We have no financial interest outside of the small monthly membership fee, so our advice is unbiased and honest.
+I have no financial interest outside of the small membership fee, so the advice you get is unbiased and honest.

 Meet some of the experts waiting to help you inside the Hardware Academy: